Have you wondered how the art of baking began, and spread its reach across the Philippines?

 The Kueh Lapis, with its colorful appearance and layered arrangement, makes it a likely source of inspiration for our Sapin-sapin.
 Photo courtesy of http://travelling-foodies.com

-Similar to many aspects of Philippine life, our history as a baking country is comprised of influences from many different cultures.
-From there, it became part and partial of growing up Filipino.
+Like other aspects of Filipino life, different cultures comprise our history as a baking country.
+It has become part and partial of growing up Filipino.

 Food items such as Ensaymada, Sapin-sapin, Leche Flan and Biko were integral to one’s childhood.
 Having baked goods at home became a common thing.
 Breakfast would consist of Tasty Bread, and Puto or Mamon would be there during merienda.